tomaslibal/ua-detection/README.md

 learning method to learn from data and makes predictions about new data as to which class the input may belong.

-Currently the program is both the backend and the client in one executable.
-This also means that each time the program is invoked, the learning process has to be completed.
-The learning part would be ideally separated from the querying to optimize resources and to lower the latency.

 #### dependencies

 Needed to build the binaries: